georgeliu233/georgeliu233.github.io/_pages/about.md

 I am pursuing a Ph.D. in the School of Mechanical and Aerospace Engineering at Nanyang Technological University.
 My research endeavors are based in the [Automated Driving and Human-Machine System (AutoMan) Lab](https://lvchen.wixsite.com/automan), which is led by Prof. Chen Lyu.

 My research center on the realm of autonomous driving and machine learning.
 The objective is to develop AI agents for **predictive decisions-making** in autonomous driving techniques.
-My research interest include deep learning and reinforcement learning for preediction, planning, and decision-making.
+My research interest include deep learning and reinforcement learning for prediction, planning, and decision-making framework modeling.

 # 🔥 News
 - *2023.07*: &nbsp;🎉🎉 Our ITSC special session on [learning-powered prediction and decision-making](https://sites.google.com/view/itsc-lpad) has received 17 paper submissions, all of which were accepted.
 Congrats and looking forward to seeing you in Spain in September!